-Proposed streets such as (Woodstone Lane and Cabin Street) that are shown to be temporary dead-end streets shall be permitted only as part of a continuing street plan.
+Proposed streets such as Woodstone Lane and Carriage Street are shown to be temporary dead-end streets and are permitted only as part of a continuing street plan.
 All temporary dead-end streets shall conform to requirements established in the Subdivision Street Design and Construction Standards for Clermont County.